ruhel241/teaser-gutenblock/README.md

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 ## == Description ==
 This is a gutenburg block that uses an autocomplete ([react-select](https://github.com/JedWatson/react-select)) to query the WordPress REST API and search for posts.
-This is still in development
+The post data is returned to a template file so that you can use in-the-loop template functions.
+This is still in development and might change drasticly depending on the development of gutenberg.

 ## == Prerequisits
 1. Until gutenburg is released in core, the [gutenburg](https://wordpress.org/plugins/gutenberg/) plugin in needed
-2. Composer
+2. Composer for installing the template loader
-3. Node.js for development
+3. Node.js and NPM for development

 ## == Installation ==
 1. Download or Clone the Repository
-2. Remove .master from the foldr name
+2. Remove _master from the folder name if it is there
 3. Put the folder in /wp-content/plugins
 4. You will need to run 'composer install' to get the template loader
 5. Enable the plugin in the wp-admin plugins

 ## == Developing ==
 This project was bootstrapped with thee excelent [Create Guten Block](https://github.com/ahmadawais/create-guten-block) by Ahmad Awais.
 Look there for working with his commands.
-You will need Node.js and NPM to build from source.
+You will need Node.js and NPM to download the node_modules and run the building process.
 I suggest running `npm install` in the plugin directory to get all of the packages needed to build this project.
-The files you will need to edit are in src.
+The files you will need to edit are in src

 ## == Templates ==
+The aim of this plugin is not to just include a link to another post, but to allow you to theme the content from a post into any other form you wish, creating something a-kin to a newspaper [teaser](http://www.herald.co.zw/teasers-in-newspapers/).
+It uses Gamajo [Template Loader](https://github.com/GaryJones/Gamajo-Template-Loader) to add a default templates folder to the plugin.
+If you wish to create more templates, you should create a folder called "reference-block-templates" in your theme.
+Template files should be named block-reference-{description} and should include a header with a "Template Name:" property.

-The templates folder holds a template for the reference block.
-The aim of this plugin is not to just include the link, but allow you to theme the link into a tout.
-Go edit the template and make it work.
-All of the attributes from the block are available in an object named blockVars on the template.
+When creating templates, all of the attributes from the block are available in an object named blockVars on the template.

  ## == Future plans ==
- 1. Ability to change the template in gutenburg
+ 1. Accepting ideas and issues in the [issues section](https://github.com/hadamlenz/ncfgears-reference-block/issues)